cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-20-Part-2-pipelines.md

 }
 ```

 There might seem like a lot going on there but if we break it down it's pretty simple...

 First we await the underlying connection for some data, once we have the data we check that it's
 not empty and completed, if so the connection has finished so it's time to exit the loop, we will fail the handshake higher up and clean up anything we have created so far.

 Next I made my
 own TLS Frame handler, I could have cheated here and just passed the data straight into the underlying library, however on partial frames which happen often we would have just had to do
 a series of interop calls, and in the worst case an allocation and a copy.

 The TLS frame format is pretty simple to follow and not encrypted only the contents are so it makes sense to
-do that as close to the data with the smallest overhead possible and at the same time make our handling of bad frames and data a lot more straight forward because we would now know that
+do that as close to the data with the smallest overhead possible.
+At the same time make our handling of bad frames and data a lot more straight forward because we would now know that
 any error back from the underlying libraries would not be a "false" error saying we just need the rest of the frame.

-In a security library it's always best to fail fast (but not too fast,
-I will explain that also later).
+In a security library it's always best to fail fast (but not too fast, I will explain that also later).

 The rest of the code goes like this.
 If we have an incomplete frame, that is okay we will loop back around (and if it is incomplete and the connection has "completed" eg closed we will
 throw an exception and exit out).
 Otherwise we check to make sure it is one of the valid handshake messages, an actual handshake or a ChangeCipherSpec (used at the end of the handshake
 to say anything from now on must be encrypted with our cool new keys).

-We send the frames into the underlying libraries and they will return either "handshake done" or "I am waiting for
-more data" or throw an exception.
+We send the frames into the underlying libraries and they will return either "handshake done", "I am waiting for more data" or throw an exception.

 Once we are done, we set the result of the task completion source to the protocols we negotiated (which will be zero if there was no ALPN) and return back to the main program.